SimonSubokLee/ston-docs-son/admin/bypass.rst

 ﻿.. _bypass:

-Chapter 7.
+Chapter 8.
 Bypass
 ******************

-This chapter explains how to set a bypass that will delegate client request handling to the origin server.
+This chapter will explain how to set a bypass that delegates client request handling to the origin server.
+Bypasses can be divided into conditions and behaviors.
-Bypassing is distinguished from caching by the conditions and reactions thereof.

-Bypass has priority over the caching policy.
-If a service did not adopt the Edge during its design stage, it most likely cannot distinguish between static resources and dynamic resources.
-In this case, configure to bypass all client requests and only cache the content that is frequently requested according to the log.
-Usually a few hours of logging can dramatically decrease the origin server load.
-:ref:`monitoring_stats` provides real time status in order to help tune the service in real time.
+Bypass takes priority over the caching policy.
+If a service did not consider the edge server during the design state, it most likely cannot distinguish between static and dynamic resources.
+In this case, it can be configured so that all client requests are bypassed, caching only content that is frequently requested according to the log.
+In general, even a few hours of logging can dramatically decrease the load on the origin server.
+The real-time information provided by :ref:`monitoring_stats` is there to allow you to tune the service in real time.

-A bypass is fast and acts as an HTTP transactions basis.
-Even if the web site is personalized, mostly just the main page(.html) changes dynamically and the remaining of 99% is made up of static resources.
-A bypass version of :ref:`origin-httprequest` is provided in order to make the origin request header be identified by the origin server.
+Bypasses are not only fast, but they also work on the level of HTTP transactions.
+No matter how personalized a site is, it will generally be composed of a main page (.html) that changes dynamically, with the remaining 99% being made up of statis resources.
+A bypass version of :ref:`origin-httprequest` exists separately to match up with the actions of the origin server.

 .. toctree::